-This signal can be sent to Network 1, 2, 3, or 4, to the Line Out, or to any combination of these.
+This signal can be sent to Network 1, 2, 3, or 4, to the Line Out, to the Speaker Out, or to any combination of these.

 Network outputs are signals that can be used as an audio stream source, to be sent by a Nyquist server to other stations or appliances.

-The Line Out output is sent to the corresponding balanced connector on the rear panel of the appliance.
+The Line Out and Speaker Out outputs are sent to the corresponding balanced connectors on the rear panel of the appliance.